Ayconey/HydroponicSystems/README.md

 # HydroponicSystems
 ![HydroponicSystem](gardening.jpg)
-API for Creating and Managing Hydroponic Systems by Users.
+API for creating and managing hydroponic systems by users.

 Users can: